Sebasreyes01/Cnyt_ComplexCalculator/README.md

 - Checking if a complex matrix is hermitian.
 - Checking if a complex matrix is unitary.
 - Tensor product of complex matrices.
+- The experiment of the marbles.
+- The experiment of the multislit.
+- The probability that a particle can be found at a given position.

 ## Getting Started